-The mystery of Toronto's gay village killings
+Toronto serial killer made gay safe space a hunting ground

+Bruce McArthur: Toronto serial killer made gay safe space a hunting ground

 For years, there were whispers in Toronto's gay community about a serial killer stalking the community.
-Now that one of their own has been charged with the murders of five missing men, they wonder why the police didn't act sooner.
+Now that one of their own has pleaded guilty to the murders of eight missing men, they wonder why the police didn't act sooner.

 In a small park in the heart of Toronto's Gay Village, about 200 people assembled in the snow to mourn the victims of an alleged serial killer.